charliecalvert/CloudNotes/Assignments/MongooseRoutes.md

 		a.navbar-brand(href="#/") Final
 ```

-Then we put in our menu, giving it the same id as the data-target from **navbar-header**.
-The
+The hamburger menu is boilerplate.
+It will look the same in all code, with the exception of the last line, **navbar-brand** which is the title of your application.
+The **data-target** can also change, as explained below.

-point is that this is the menu that will collapse into the hamburger menu:
+Then we put in our menu, giving it the same id as the **data-target** from **navbar-header**.
+The ID we assign to **data-target** ties this list of menu items to the hamburger menu.
+It is what tells **bootstrap** what to show when the user selects the hamburger menu.
+The point is that this is the menu that will collapse into the hamburger menu:

 ```
 #myTarget.collapse.navbar-collapse